crystal-lang/crystal/_posts/2014-04-27-type-inference-rules.md

-  a           # here a is actually Int32 or String a = false   # here a is Bool a = "hello" # here a is String a.length    # ok, a is String end a             # here a is Int32 or String
+  a           # here a is actually Int32 or String a = false   # here a is Bool a = "hello" # here a is String a.size    # ok, a is String end a             # here a is Int32 or String
 {% endhighlight ruby %}